 If you’re looking for a sure-fire way to get yourself fired and placed on your employee’s hit list, you may want to pay close attention to these next tips.

-Closely related to the nitpicky manager stereotype (and in some cases, they are that manager) they will see to it that everyone abides by their rules.
+Closely related to the nitpicky management type (and in some cases they go hand in hand) a micromanager will see to it that everyone abides by their rules.

-Employees will start to question their abilities if their managers are constantly telling them how to do their job.
+Employees will start to question their abilities if their managers are constantly telling them how to do their job differently.